-There is no doubt that paint sprayer is one of the most useful tools in any workshop.
-A paint sprayer, an airless one to be specific, is very efficient, convenient and delivers perfect results.
+There is no doubt that a paint sprayer is one of the most useful tools in any workshop.
+A paint sprayer, an airless one to be specific, is very efficient, convenient, and delivers perfect results.
 However, to continue operating at the top level, it is important to clean your tools as soon as you are done with your painting project.
-SAs the paint passes through the system of your airless paint sprayer, chances are residues will remain and if not cleared, they might cause clogging.
-Fortunately, this articles takes you through the process of cleaning and taking care of airless paint sprayer for the greater good.

-What You will Require
+What You Will Require

-As aforementioned, cleaning an airless paint sprayer is not at all a complicated task.
+As aforementioned, cleaning an airless sprayer is not at all a complicated task.
 In that case, you will only require basic tools and materials for cleaning such as:

 1. Preparation